Do You Need a Rifle Scope?

 My answer to that proposed question was potentially 300 yards at a maximum and possibly 10 yards at a minimum.
 Sounds nearly too close and too far at the same time, right?
 Well, there are a bevy of rifle scope manufacturers who make optics that could amply cover that range of distance.
 With a rifle scope that is 1-4X, 1-6X or 1-8X, you have the ability to shoot both near and far while not adding significant weight to your weapon platform.

 With a rifle scope that can be dialed down to 1X or essentially no magnification, you have the ability to do the work iron sights or a red dot can accomplish.
 This affords the shooter a greater field of view and better awareness of their surroundings.
 This can be exceedingly valuable for defense or hunting situations.
 Also, many rifle scopes offer the feature of lit reticles so your optic could truly do the work of a red dot in close quarters.
+If you add an optic to your gun, make sure you read The Armory Life article on sighting in a rifle.

 At the same time, you can spike your magnification up to potentially 6X or 8X to engage long-distance targets as well.
 This makes that example of a 300-yard shot more feasible without sacrificing your ability to shoot something a stone’s throw away in front of you.
 While some of your friends might boast of their ability to shoot far with little magnification, it is better to make your shots as easy as possible instead of tight-rope walking the limit of your abilities behind a rifle.